Permify/permify/docs/documentation/docs/use-cases/custom-roles.md

 }
 ```

-This schema presented encompasses several crucial elements to structure a custom role-based access control system.
+This schema encompasses several crucial elements to structure a custom role-based access control system.
 The role entity serves as a particularly important component, as it enables the creation of multiple custom roles.
 These roles may vary according to the needs of the application and could include roles like **admin**, **editor**, or **member**, among others.

 Once these custom roles have been established, they can be assigned to other entities in the system.
 Specifically, in this schema, these roles are attached to the dashboard and task entities.
 Each of these entities, dashboard and task, has pre-defined permissions associated with them.
 These permissions, defined within the schema or model, could represent various operations such as **view**, **edit**, and so forth.